GNOME/librsvg/README.md

 generate output for printing.

-Do you want to render non-animated SVGs to a Cairo surface with a minimal, no-nonsense API?
+Do you want to render non-animated SVGs to a Cairo surface with a minimal API?
 Librsvg may be adequate for you.

 Using librsvg
 -------------